srdangre/Investigating-Recipes-and-Ratings/README.md

 First I created a histogram to look at the distributions of n_steps at high and low sodium levels

+I used the difference in group means test statistic since the distributions looked like they were similar shapes with slightly different centers.
 <iframe
   src="assets/dist_high_low_sod.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
-I used the difference in group means test statistic since the distributions looked like they were similar shapes with slightly different centers.

-Null Hypothesis:
-Alternative Hypothesis:
+Null Hypothesis: There is no difference between the group mean n_steps of the high and low sodium groups

+Alternative Hypothesis: The differnce between the group mean n_steps of the high sodium group is greater than that of the low sodium group

+On the empirical distribution of the mean differences with the observed group mean plotted, the observed group mean is far from the emperical distribution of the test statistic, indicating that I will likely reject my null hypothesis.
+I further confirmed this by calculating a p-value.
 <iframe
   src="assets/perm_testing_emp_dist.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
-On the empirical distribution of the mean differences with the observed group mean plotted, the observed group mean is far from the emperical distribution of the test statistic, indicating that I will likely reject my null hypothesis.
-I further confirmed this by calculating a p-value.

 I decided to choose a lower significance level to set more strict standards for evidence to reject the null hypothesis